 As set out above, sexual violence and sexual abuse can happen anywhere, and all staff working with children are advised to maintain an attitude of 'it could happen here'.
-Schools should be aware of and respond appropriately to all reports and concerns about sexual violence and/or sexual harassment both online and offline, including those that have happened outside of the school.
-The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the school's initial response.
-Important considerations will include:
+Schools should be aware of

-• The wishes of the victim in terms of how they want to proceed.
+- The wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.

 Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-This will however need to be balanced with the school's duty and responsibilities to protect other children;
+This will however need to be balanced with the school's duty and responsibilities to protect other - The nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed. - The ages of the children involved;

+children;

-- The nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed. - The ages of the children involved; - The developmental stages of the children involved; - any power imbalance between the children.
+- The developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator(s) significantly older, more mature or more confident?
 Does the victim have a disability or learning difficulty? - If the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature); - That sexual violence and sexual harassment can take place within intimate personal relationships between peers; - Are there ongoing risks to the victim, other children, adult students or school staff; and - Other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.